bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 The results can be displayed as a chart too.
 An evaluation is possible too.
 Automatic deletion of quiz takers via task possible.
 Supporting of Ajax.

-Question types/modes: radio-box, checkbox, select-box, yes/no, text-field, textarea, star-rating.
+Question types/modes: radio-box, checkbox, select-box, yes/no, text-field, textarea, star-rating, matrix (only for polls and no detail evaluation available).

 jQuery is required.
 Optimized for Bootstrap 4.
 2 widgets for the dashboard available.